Slimercorp/aoc-2018-java/README.md

-# aoc-2018-java
-Solutions of advent of code 2018
+Solutions of advent of code 2018 on Java https://adventofcode.com/2018